dpieknik/dpieknik/README.md

 <h1>Hi, I'm Daniel! </h1>

 <h2>***** NOTE ****</h2>
-<h2>Please bare with me as this is a work in progress.
+<h2>Please bear with me as this is a work in progress.
 I will continue to add my past projects as
 I have time to do so.
 There are many cybersecurity projects, including a breakdown of my homelab, as well as blurbs about talks I have done and have planned, articles I post, more Python projects, over a decade of IT work, and other content as new projects come down the pipeline that will make